 3. The Kingdom was Something that has been Established

-Many years ago I had a friend who worked in Saudi Arabia for several years and when I would write to him, because we corresponded, I would address his envelope at the end, Kingdom of Saudi Arabia.
-That was part of the address.
-The Kingdom of Saudi Arabia included all the territory over which the king of Saudi Arabia ruled.
-And throughout history, this has been different according to how much land the king obtained through war.
+Many years ago I had a friend who worked in Saudi Arabia for several years and when I would write to him, because we corresponded by conventional mail, I would address his envelope with the term, kingdom of Saudi Arabia.
+This was part of the address.
+The kingdom of Saudi Arabia included all the territory over which the king of Saudi Arabia ruled.
+And throughout history, this has been different according to how much land the king obtained through war and other means.

 'Our Father who is in heaven,